Saturday, March 28, 2009

 It seems that those who suffer from rigid or spasming muscles as the result of brain disease or injury might be able to be treated with Botox.
 You are probably familiar with Botox' s other life as a face-lift in a syringe.
 Many people are content to know that its effects are a result of paralyzing the muscles around which it is injected, but given the fact that Botox is a snappy brand name for botulinum – a toxin to the nervous system - I thought I would offer a little information about what it is and how it does its business.

-Botulinum is a powerful neurotoxin produced by several different bacteria, most commonly clostridium botulinum - a spore-forming, Gram positive bacterium.
+Botulinum is a powerful neurotoxin produced by several different bacteria, most commonly clostridium botulinum - a spore-forming bacterium.
 It tends to grow when meat is not properly prepared, but it can affect the preparation of any food as the famous tainted Bon Vivant vichyssoise outbreak in the 1970s showed, (so watch out for swollen, dented or punctured cans when you buy canned food).
 Home canning improperly handled can be a cause.
 Botulinum is lethal in very small doses, causing botulism, but it is extremely rare, its symptoms tend to develop slowly, and it is treatable using antitoxins and breathing support.
 It causes muscle paralysis, eventually of the whole body, but is fatal primarily because it paralyzes the muscles of the respiratory system.
 Botulinum actually works its magic because it is toxic to the nervous system.

 The part I really like about how this works is the scale of the system.
 The neuron is a microscopically small structure, somewhere between 5 and 100 microns long.
 A single axon terminal, like the one pictured, would not even be 1 micron in width.
 You could line up 50 whole neurons side by side and they would fit inside the dot over the letter ‘i.’
 Inside this one cell it is the equipment to manufacture many different neurotransmitters, the equipment to package neurotransmitters into vesicles, and equipment that functions much like a little train on a track to transport vesicles to the proper spot on the axon terminal.
 Attached to the membrane of each of the many vesicles in a cell are many proteins, each with a different function.
 You see some of them labeled in the cartoon drawing above.
 Many.
 How can there be many of anything associated with something so small?
 One of these vesicle membrane proteins called synaptobrevin connects with another protein called SNAP-25 located on the inside of the cell's membrane right next to the location for the vesicle to fuse to the membrane.
 When everything goes right, synaptobrevin connects to SNAP-25 (assisted by a third protein called syntaxin) bringing the vesicle closer to the membrane so that exocytosis can occur.
 Botox fits into the story because Botulinum toxins contain proteases – chemicals which disassemble proteins.
 The three varieties of botulinum toxin A, B, and C each degrade SNAP-25, synaptobrevin, and syntaxin, which prevent the vesicles from docking next to the membrane and releasing acetylcholine, which means the muscle does not get the message to contract.
+On the negative side this means paralysis of the muscles that help us move and breathe.
+On the positive side, without muscles contracting together our brows, they are free of wrinkles.

 Monday, March 23, 2009